NODE HELP

 Implement Retry Logic

-Now, incorporate retry logic to retry the PDF creation function in the event of a failure using the async-retry library.
+Now, incorporate retry logic to retry the PDF creation process.

 const retry = require('async-retry');